MathChewDoor/WD-SEATWORK-2-TC03/readme.md

 Guiding Question:
 - What is the project
-  (The Project is an online resume)
 - Whats the purpose
-  Create an online resume using vscode(.html, .css)
 - What are key components
-  The header sections, introduction, education and skills within the program, HTML Structure, and CSS styling.
 - What technology used and how it is used
   Github for repository hosting and VSCode for code editing, extensions, and development.